appdevumd/website-v2/src/components/README.md

 import <Component> from './LandingProjectCard/LandingProjectCard.tsx';
 ```

-With the barrel we can export by doing
+With the barrel we can import by doing
 ```javascript
 import <Component> from './LandingProjectCard';
 ```